stharrold/stharrold.github.io/content/20160110-etl-census-with-python.md

 * The ACS is a relevant data set.
 A future step is to predict an individual's household income, which is among the [subjects that the ACS survey addresses](http://www.census.gov/programs-surveys/acs/guidance/subjects.html).
 * The ACS is a reliable data set.[^acs-method] The ACS has quality controls to ensure that it is representative.
 The survey samples about 3&nbsp;million addresses per year with a response rate of about 95%.
-* The ACS is a timeseries data set.
+* The ACS is a time-series data set.
 The survey sends questionnaires throughout the year and releases data once per year.
-A future step is to use the timeseries to forecast an individual's household income.
+A future step is to use the time series to forecast an individual's household income.
 * I recognize that using ACS data can be <span id="problematic">problematic</span>.
 Data from the Census Bureau has been used for harm,[^data-harm] and current ACS terminology asks respondents to identify by terms such as "race".[^prob-race] For this project, I take data from the Census Bureau at face value and I infer from it at face value.
 It's important to respect that these aren't simply data points; these are people.

 **Why am I using the ACS 5-year estimate?**